 All units are equipped with one smoke detector to warn residents of smoke or fire.
-The smoke detectors are typically wired to the electrical system.
-The smoke detector will make a "chirping sound" when the battery needs to be replaced.
-Students should contact National (maintenance) to get the battery replaced in their smoke detectors.
-Smoke detectors should be kept dust-free and must be always unobstructed.
+Your smoke detector is typically wired to the electrical system.
+The smoke detector will make a "chirping sound" when the battery needs to be replaced; please contact National (maintenance) to get the battery replaced in your smoke detector.
+Smoke detectors should be kept dust-free and must be unobstructed at all times.
 Never tape over, cover, or disconnect smoke detectors.
-If a smoke detector is so sensitive that it constantly alarms or malfunctions in other ways, submit a work order request on

-PantherNet so it can be inspected and repaired if needed.
+If a smoke detector is so sensitive that it constantly alarms or malfunctions in other ways, submit a work order request on PantherNet so it can be inspected and repaired if needed.
 Violation of this policy will result in disciplinary action.